Cong will scrap farm laws if it comes to power: Priyanka Gandhi | Politics

 ''The three laws are demonic.
-If voted to power, the Congress will scrap these laws,'' he said.
+If voted to power, the Congress will scrap these laws,'' she said.

 She said the party's fight will continue till the laws are scrapped.